Kuwguap/calvarypay/END_TO_END_VALIDATION_REPORT.md

 ---

-*This validation confirms that the EliteePay system has achieved full-stack integration with exceptional quality, performance, and security standards.*
+*This validation confirms that the CalvaryPay system has achieved full-stack integration with exceptional quality, performance, and security standards.*